Getting started

 Automatic error recovery

-If the robot encounters an error state and transitions to reflex mode, you may attempt to recover by executing the franka_automatic_error_recovery command in Matlab.
+If the robot encounters an error state and transitions to reflex mode, you may attempt a recovery by executing the automatic error recovery command in Matlab.

 In case the command fails and the robot remains in the erroneous state try using the guiding mode to manually bring back the robot to a valid configuration.